polterguy/polterguy.github.io/documentation/magic/components/hyper-ide/index.md

 Yup, you heard us correct.
 With Hyper IDE you can create HTTP web API endpoints entirely using nothing but SQL.
-The process implies providing some SQL statement to Hyper IDE's crudifier, choose authorisation requirements, URL, and other dynamic settings, and have Magic automatically generate an HTTP endpoints wrapping your SQL inside of an HTTP endpoints.
+The process implies providing some SQL statement to Hyper IDE's crudifier, choose authorisation requirements, URL, and other dynamic settings, and have Magic automatically generate an HTTP endpoint wrapping your SQL.
 Below is a screenshot of the process.

 ![Create HTTP endpoints using SQL](https://raw.githubusercontent.com/polterguy/polterguy.github.io/master/images/generate-sql.jpg)